DirectoryTree/ImapEngine.com/src/app/docs/usage/connecting/page.md

     description: Learn how to connect to IMAP mailboxes using ImapEngine.
 Discover different connection methods including basic, OAuth, and STARTTLS connections.
 ---

 ImapEngine provides a simple way to connect to IMAP mailboxes.
-Here's how to get started:

 ## Basic Connection